pechyony/pid-controller/README.md

-       Kp - initial value of P parameter of PID controller of steering angle Ki - initial value of I parameter of PID controller of steering angle Kd - initial value of D parameter of PID controller of steering angle s_Kp - initial value of P parameter of PID controller of throttle s_Ki - initial value of I parameter of PID controller of throttle s_Kd - initial value of D parameter of PID controller of throttle tune_Kp - inidicator (0/1) if the value of Kp should be tuned tune_Ki - indicator (0/1) if the value of Ki should be tuned tune_Kd - indicator (0/1) if the value of Kd should be tuned
+       Kp - initial value of P parameter of PID controller of steering angle Ki - initial value of I parameter of PID controller of steering angle Kd - initial value of D parameter of PID controller of steering angle s_Kp - initial value of P parameter of PID controller of speed s_Ki - initial value of I parameter of PID controller of speed s_Kd - initial value of D parameter of PID controller of speed tune_Kp - inidicator (0/1) if the value of Kp should be tuned tune_Ki - indicator (0/1) if the value of Ki should be tuned tune_Kd - indicator (0/1) if the value of Kd should be tuned